MirandaLupion/ChekhovPlaceData/README.md

 * time - the time of day or year when the mention occurs (optional)
 * sources - a number corresponding to an entry in a source table that lists the source of geographic or historical notes (optional)

+The version of the data used in the web map has one entry per place per play and boasts expanded geographical and historical notes.
+This set contains only real places.
+It is also available as a set of four CSV files (one for each play) on GitHub.
+The files are named as follows:
+* CO - The Cherry Orchard
+* TS - Three Sisters
+* UV - Uncle Vanya
+* SG - The Seagull

 ## License
 Creative Commons Attribution-Noncommerical
 https://creativecommons.org/licenses/by-nc/3.0/legalcode